adityakotha03/Caloriecounter_Django/README.md

-### 5) we also intoduced seperate pie charts for carbohydrates and protiens so user can get a detailed idea about his/her food intake
+### 5) we also intoduced seperate pie charts for carbohydrates and protiens so user can get a detailed idea about his/her food intake in respective intervals